jcolag/entropy-arbitrage/2020-01-30-trek-blish.md

  > The crater campsite---or the Bierce campsite, as the records called it---on Regulus VIII was the crumbling remains of what might once have been a nested temple, surrounded now by archeological digs, several sheds, and a tumble of tools, tarpaulins, and battered artifacts.

-[Regulus](https://en.wikipedia.org/wiki/Regulus) (α Leonis, "The Prince") is an exceptionally bright star in the northern hemisphere's night sky, about 79 light years away from Earth.
+{% wiki Regulus|Regulus|en %} (α Leonis, "The Prince") is an exceptionally bright star in the northern hemisphere's night sky, about 79 light years away from Earth.
 It's actually a solar system with four stars, two of which are their own binary pair.
 Calling the planet Regulus VIII implies that there are also at least eight exoplanets orbiting the whole mess.

 The Craters---here, renamed the Bierces---are investigating an ancient temple from a lost Regulan civilization.